-Asian Breast Augmentation – Transaxillary Breast Surgery Option by Sydney Specialist Plastic Surgeon
+Asian Breast Augmentation – Transaxillary Breast Surgery Option by Melbourne Specialist Plastic Surgeon

 What is the Difference between Transaxillary Breast Surgery and traditional Breast Implant Surgery?

 Some skin types scar more easily and visibly than others.
 One form of scarring that tends to stand out more than others is keloid scarring.
 It’s an extreme form of scar formation that leads to raised, crooked, large or wide scars that become quite noticeable.